-What’s up with the reading list?
+What’s up with reading lists?
+Every student should have a high school reading list as part of their college admission package.
+Each will be a unique reading list that reflects the child’s unique abilities and interests.
 Online you can find lots of sites that will have a “Reading List for the College Bound.”
 They should not be used as a “to do” list, though.
-Every student will have a unique reading list that can reflect their unique abilities and interests.

 Reading lists vary widely – depending on the child and how much the child loves to read.
 Some kids are doing well to read 6 books a year, and others may read 60.
 Because my own children are voracious readers, I chose to make a reading list that was broken down by a year at a time.
 In other words, you may want to have a reading list for freshman year, a different list for sophomore year, etc. When I child is “not so voracious” about books, then you probably want to have a single reading list for the entire high school period.